Morchella: Similar species

 When foraging for morels, one must be absolutely sure of identification.
 There are many look-alikes often referred to as "false morels", most notably Gyromitra.
-These also include members of the most closely related genus, Verpa, which are highly poisonous.
+These also include members of the most closely related genus, Verpa,.
 Other mushrooms can also be mistaken for morels, including some species of stinkhorns, or Phallaceae, which have a similarly shaped cap but a distinctive foul odor.
 It is important to take care when harvesting and identifying mushrooms, particularly morels.

 The key morphological features distinguishing false morels from true morels are as follows: